walisc/WPooW/docs/CustomElements-UsingTwig.md

 id: custom_elements-using_twig
 title: Using Twig for templating
 ---
-For more complex elements you might might want to use a template. wpOOW comes embedded with the [twig](https://twig.symfony.com/) template engine (which is used to render the predefined elements).
+For more complex elements you might want to use a html template.
+WPooW comes embedded with the [twig](https://twig.symfony.com/) template engine (which is used to render the predefined elements).
 The template engine can also be used to render your custom elements.

-Using the examples above we could the change the `ReadView` and the `EditView` to the following
+Using the examples above we could the change the `ReadView` and the `EditView` to the following:-

 ```php
 // Example